an-n-ie/06_Weather_Dashboard/README.md

 ## Description

 A weather dashboard that retrieves weather data for cities.
-It also stores past weather information.
+It also shows weather for the next five days.

 ## Usage